 In almost all cases no. We will specifically speak to you if you do require a brace and give specific instructions on brace wear/care.
-We sometimes offer a soft collar to wear for comfort only and at nighttime to prevent unwanted motion during sleep.
+In general, we always offer a soft collar to wear for comfort only and at nighttime to prevent unwanted motion during sleep.
 You do not need to wear one during the day unless you feel you want to or unless you have been specifically instructed.